webrcade/webrcade-docs/docs/feeds/format.md

 !!! note
     The dimensions of thumbnail images referenced in the feed must be `400x300` or they will not be displayed.
 This restriction may be removed in the future.

-## Root Object
+## Feed Object

-The root object of a webЯcade feed includes high-level information about the feed, including a title, an optional description, and optional images.
-The root object also includes a list of categories contained in the feed.
+The feed (root) object of a webЯcade feed includes high-level information about the feed, including a title, an optional description, and optional images.
+The feed object also includes a list of categories contained in the feed.

 ### Properties

-The table below contains the properties available for the root object.
+The table below contains the properties available for the feed object.

 | __Property__ | __Type__ | __Required__ | __Details__ |
 |----------|------|----------|---------|